Make a joyful noise to the Lord,

 Chancel Choir

-The Chancel Choir provides worship music most of the time.
+The Chancel Choir provides worship music on most Sundays.
 Musical selections range from classical and traditional to contemporary.
-They practice on Wednesday at 7pm and are lead by Robert Davis.
+They practice on Wednesday at 7:00 pm and are led by Robert Davis.

 Praise Band

 The Praise Band leads the congregation in contemporary music on the first Sunday of each month.
-They are lead by Victoria Young They often collaborate with the Youth Club Ringers and Singers to make an even more joyful sound.
+They are led by Victoria Young.
+They often collaborate with the Youth Club Ringers and Singers to make an even more joyful sound.

-The Joy Ringers are Westminster’s hand bell choir, and provide worship music about ten times a year as well as several concerts in the community.
+The Joy Ringers are Westminster’s handbell choir, and provide worship music once a month.

-They practice on Tuesdays at 7:00pm and are led by Ranan Antonini
+They practice on Tuesdays at 7:00 pm and are led by Segun Owele.

 Westminster Presbyterian plays host to a chamber concert series.
-Concerts are held 3-4 times a year are include a variety of different musicians and musical styles.
+Concerts are held a number of times a year are include a variety of different musicians and musical styles.
 Check our events page to see when the next one will take place.

 Interested in Music?